-Some pupils may be experiencing a variety of emotions in response to the coronavirus (COVID-19) outbreak, such as anxiety, stress or low mood.
+Some pupils may be experiencing a variety of emotions in response to the COVID-19 pandemic, such as anxiety, stress or low mood.
 This may particularly be the case for vulnerable children, including those with a social worker and young carers.
 It is important to contextualise these feelings as normal responses to an abnormal situation.